HOME / Departments / Earth and Planetary Sciences / Deep Earth Physics

 -

-- Research subjects of our group focus on understanding the structure and dynamics of the deep interior of the Earth, planets and moons based on seismology and electromagnetism.
+- Research subjects of our group focus on understanding the structure and dynamics of the deep interior of the Earth, planets and moons based on electromagnetism and geophysics.
 In particular, the center of the Earth called the core is our final frontier, which we cannot see directly.
-We study the core using observations of the seismic wave and numerical simulations of the magnetic field generation processes (geodynamo).
-We also study planets and moons such as Mercury, Mars, our Moon, Jovian and Saturnian moons.
+We study the core using observations of the geomagnetic field and numerical simulations of the magnetic field generation processes (geodynamo).
+We also study planets and moons such as Mercury, Mars, our Moon, Jovian and Saturnian icy moons.
 Investigation of the current internal structure of the bodies helps us understand their evolution histories and clarify their origin.

 While it is well-known that the Earth has its own magnetic field, which is approximated by a bar magnetic centered in the Earth, it is not well-known why the Earth has the magnetic field.
 The origin of the geomagnetic field is a process of electromagnetic induction called “dynamo”.
 The Earth's dynamo works in the outer core, which mostly consists of liquid iron.
 Flows of such highly electrically conducting material can generate and maintain the magnetic field for billions of years.
 Since dynamo action is a highly non-linear problem, we cannot solve the equations analytically.
 Instead, we perform numerical modeling using high-performance computing (HPC).